xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/core/FlowCache.md

 The `states` method creates a cache for `BlockState` objects, which contain the state of the blockchain at a specific block height.
 The cache is ordered by block height, and the capacity is specified by the caller.

-Overall, this code provides a generic caching mechanism for frequently accessed data related to the Alephium blockchain.
+Overall, this code provides a generic caching mechanism for frequently accessed data related to the Oxygenium blockchain.
 The cache is implemented using a `ValueSortedMap` and provides methods for adding, retrieving, and checking the existence of items in the cache.
 The `FlowCache` object provides factory methods for creating caches for specific types of data, each with a specific ordering for the keys and values.
 ## Questions:
  1. What is the purpose of this code?
-   - This code defines a cache implementation for storing and managing blocks, block headers, and block states in the Alephium project.
+   - This code defines a cache implementation for storing and managing blocks, block headers, and block states in the Oxygenium project.

 2. What is the capacity of the cache and how is it determined?
    - The capacity of the cache is determined based on the `capacityPerChain` parameter and the number of `groups` specified in the `BrokerConfig`.
 The capacity is calculated as `(2 * groups - 1) * capacityPerChain`.